Oban Lifeboat Station

-Oban Lifeboat Station is located at the harbour town of Oban, on the Firth of Lorn, in Argyll and Bute, Scotland.
+Oban Lifeboat Station is located at South Pier House on Gallanach Road in Oban, a harbour town approximately 61 north-west of Glasgow, overlooking the Firth of Lorn, in the county of Argyll and Bute, Scotland.

 A lifeboat was first stationed at Oban by the Royal National Lifeboat Institution (RNLI) in May 1972.

 The station currently operates 13-50 The Campbell Watson (ON 1357), a All-weather lifeboat, on station since 2024.

 History

 With a general increase in leisure boating activity, and with the nearest lifeboat stations at and being over 50 mi away, following a coastal review in 1971, the RNLI decided to place one of their larger Inshore lifeboats at Oban.

 An 18-foot Inshore lifeboat A-505 (previously given the All-weather designation 18-005) arrived at Oban on 5 May 1972.
 The boat was kept at a mooring off the wooden pier, and a small 8 ft inflatable dinghy was donated by local architect and hotelier Bill Crerar, to be used as the boarding boat.
 A tin-roofed shed on the South Pier leased from the local council would become the 'lifeboat station', as a place to store all essential equipment.